Dynamic Time Warping based Adversarial Framework for Time-Series Domain: Introduction

 To create targeted adversarial examples, we formulate an optimization problem with the DTW measure bound constraint and propose to solve it using an iterative gradient-based approach.
 However, this simple method has two drawbacks.
 First, this method allows us to only find one valid adversarial example out of multiple solution candidates from the search space because it operates on a single optimal alignment.
 Second, we need to compute DTW measure in each iteration as the optimal DTW alignment path changes over iterations.
 Since the number of iterations are typically large and DTW computation is expensive, the overall algorithm becomes prohibitively slow.
 To successfully overcome these two drawbacks, {\em our key insight is to employ stochastic alignments to create adversarial examples}.
 We theoretically and experimentally show that a simpler distance measure based on random alignment path upper-bounds the DTW measure measure and that this {\em bound is tight}.
 This algorithm allows us to efficiently create many diverse adversarial examples using different alignment paths to improve the robustness of DNN models via adversarial training.
 Our experiments on real-world time-series datasets show that the DTW-AR creates more effective adversarial attacks to fool DNNs when compared to prior methods and enables improved robustness.

 {\bf Contributions.} The key contribution of this paper is the development and evaluation of the DTW-AR framework for studying adversarial robustness of DNNs for time-series domain.
 Specific list includes: \begin{itemize} \item Theoretical and empirical analysis to demonstrate the effectiveness of DTW over the standard $l_2$ distance metric for adversarial robustness studies. \item Principled algorithm using DTW measure to efficiently create diverse adversarial examples via random alignment paths justified by theoretical analysis. \item Experimental evaluation of DTW-AR on diverse real-world benchmarks and comparison with state-of-the-art baselines.
-The code and data are available on a GitHub repository and will be made public. \item The source code of DTW-AR algorithms is available at \href{https://github.com/tahabelkhouja/DTW-AR.git}{https://github.com/tahabelkhouja/DTW-AR} \end{itemize}
+The source code of DTW-AR algorithms is available at \href{https://github.com/tahabelkhouja/DTW-AR}{https://github.com/tahabelkhouja/DTW-AR} \end{itemize}